All Episodes

 What a surprise.

-President Bush is back from his Texas ranch spending the day meeting with top officials, including the defense chief, the Secretary of State, and the Vice President.
+President Bush is back from his Texas ranch, spending the day meeting with top officials, including the Defense Chief, the Secretary of State, and the Vice President.

 All right.

-The nineteen ninety-six welfare reform legislation, one of the most successful social policy reforms in the history of the United States, and in contrast to the prior system, which rewarded idleness and dependency, reform policy made remarkable headway in helping welfare dependents move towards self-sufficiency and dramatically reduced state welfare caseloads.
+And in contrast to the prior system, which rewarded idleness and dependency, reform policy made remarkable headway in helping welfare dependents move towards self-sufficiency and dramatically reduced state welfare caseloads.

 While the old system resulted in unwed pregnancy and a host of related social problems, welfare reforms reduced child poverty and increased employment.

-Ten years later, Robert Rector, Senior Research Fellow, Welfare and Family Issues, Domestic Policy Studies for the Heritage Foundation.
+It's all very good 10 years later, Robert Rector, Senior Research Fellow, Welfare and Family Issues, Domestic Policy Studies for the Heritage Foundation.

 It all seems very good, just as last month when you presented all of this to the Committee on Ways and Means at the United States House of Representatives.